 After 1997, John Major Balls-up never went near a train again, either a toy one or a full-sized one, even if it had 'LMS' or 'GWR' painted on the side.
-Sometimes, during one of the frequent drubbings his cricket team receives at the ground called The Something-or-Other Oval, an insensitive person mentions the railways.
+Sometimes, during one of the matches of the County Cricket team he now chairs (actually a decent team; not that Balls-up can claim any credit for this), an insensitive person mentions the railways.
 Occasionally, John can be heard to mutter in response, 'four legs good... no... private good, public bad' under his breath.
 Most times, though, his eyes simply glaze over as he thinks of his train set.

 It's a pity that his favourite toy was given to a rag-and-bone man in about 1960.